Share this post

 A study in 2012 showed that lemongrass essential oil was able to protect the stomach from gastric damage and prevent the formation of ulcers or other irritations.

-It has also been found to have anti-diarrhoeal effects, and is a known anti-inflammatory, both of which help it to promote comfort and health in the gut.
+Lemongrass oil has also been found to have anti-diarrhoeal effects and is a known anti-inflammatory, both of which help it to promote comfort and health in the gut.

 Lemongrass essential oil can also be applied topically to treat sore muscles and muscular spasms.